Watershed Environmental Baseline (W.E.B.) Program

 Each W.E.B.
 Program study will be in both report form and in a digital GIS.
 All of the W.E.B.
 Program electronic documents will be integrated, so as to be fully compatible for seamless viewing and data access across watershed boundaries.
 For each watershed or proposed project area within Harris County, the following data will be reviewed by the project planning team:

-- Regulated and non-regulated wetlands
+- Potential regulated and non-regulated wetlands

 - Cultural resource sites and potential sites